Immediately resize, rotate, and flip images via the command line

-You can resize, rotate, or flip any image file via the Mac’s Terminal using the command line sips tool.
-Manipulating images with sips is practically instantaneous, if you need to quickly resize, rotate, or flip an image file it definitely beats firing up Preview.
+You can resize, rotate, or flip any image file via the Mac’s Terminal using the powerful command line sips tool.
+Manipulating images with sips is practically instantaneous, and if you need to quickly resize, rotate, or flip an image file and want to stay within the command line, it can definitely beat firing up a GUI application like Preview to perform the same image modification tasks.
+Note that sips changes the image file instantly, there is no confirmation required.

-You can resize any image with sips using the following syntax:
+To instantly resize any image file with sips, you just need to use the following command syntax:

 By default, sips rotates clockwise so you just need to specify the degrees you want an image rotated, like so: